rushi-wagh/Borrower-Copilot/RUNTHROUGHS.md

 - **Effective annual rate used for safe-amount conversion:** 15.0% — the existing 12% assumption is clamped to Ravi's 15.0%–18.5% fair-rate band.

 The safe amount uses the existing 15% effective annual rate selected within Ravi's 15.0%–18.5% fair-rate band.
+The safe amount uses the existing 15% effective annual rate selected within Ravi's 15.0%–18.5% fair-rate band.
 The lender-side amount is not an approval prediction.

 ### O3 — Fair rate